What is a Service Level Agreement?

 - But from a service level perspective, when you’re delivering a single service to many service levels, you may have many “customers”.

-Such as when you providing services to a different standard to different departments within the same customer.
+Such as when you provide services to a different standard to different departments within the same customer.

 It’s important to be clear on who the customer is, when each “customer” receives a different service level.
 That's because